 White, Bulls defeat Wizards despite 53 points from Beal

 Bradley Beal scored a career-high 53 points in a losing effort for the Wizards, who have lost back-to-back games.
-Beal shot 15 of 27 from the field, 5 of 11 from beyond the arc and 18 of 20 from the free throw line.
+Beal shot 15 of 27 from the field, 5 of 11 from beyond the arc and 18 of 20 from the free-throw line.
 Both teams made more than half of their shots from the field.
-Chicago shot 55.6 percent (45 of 81) overall and 48.6 percent (18 of 37) from 3-point range, and Washington shot 50.7 percent (37 of 73) from the field and 40 percent (12 of 30) from deep.
+Chicago shot 55.6 percent (45 of 81) overall and 48.6 percent (18 of 37) from 3-point range and Washington shot 50.7 percent (37 of 73) from the field and 40.0 percent (12 of 30) from deep.

 Washington opened the fourth quarter on a 20-11 run to close the gap to 112-105 with 6:08 remaining.
 But Satoransky made a 3-pointer to provide some breathing room at 115-105 with 5:46 left.
 The Bulls pushed the lead to 15 points on a 3-pointer by LaVine with 2:45 remaining and held on the rest of the way.